LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/linking.md

   `ledgerlive://account` will redirect to accounts page

-  `ledgerlive://account?currency=btc` will open first bitcoin account found
+  `ledgerlive://account?currency=ethereum&address={{eth_account_address}}` will open a given ethereum account if found, will falback to the currency page found and if not to the list of accounts

-  `?currency` param can be name or ticker of the currency targeted
+  `?currency` param can be name or ticker of the currency targeted `?address` param requires currency to work, address of the account to select

 - **_send?currency_** 🠒 Send Flow